Affordable housing development

 Housing associations are independent, not-for-profit organisations that can use any profit they make to maintain existing homes and help finance new ones.

-To find registered social landlords operating in South Cambridgeshire District Council, download our registered social landlords contacts list.
+You can find all registered social landlords operating in South Cambridgeshire on our registered social landlords contacts list.

 Housing needs and tenure types

-Our Housing Statistical Information leaflet provides information on the housing need in the district as well as the current stock of affordable housing and re-let information.
+Our Housing Statistical Information [PDF, 1.5MB] leaflet provides information on the housing need in the district as well as the current stock of affordable housing and re-let information.

 Housing Needs Survey